Cirkit Designer Logo

 • Connecting multiple sensors or modules with identical I2C addresses.

-• Expanding the I2C bus for complex projects with multiple peripherals.
+• Expanding the I2C bus for complex projects with numerous peripherals.

 • Prototyping and testing multiple I2C devices in parallel.